-HAVANA, August 16-41 P. M. I am too much affected to write to you more than to say that I have this day been witness to one of the most brutal acts of wanton inhumanity ever perpetrated in the aunals of history.
+ful scene: HAVANA, August 16-41 P. M. I am too much affected to write to you more than to say that I have this day been witness to one of the most brutal acts of wanton inhumanity ever perpetrated in the annals of history.
 Not content, this government, in revenging themselves in the death of these unfortunate, and, perhaps, misguided men, and which, it may even be said, was brought upon themselves; but these Spanish authorities deserve to be most severely chastised for their exceedingly reprehensible conduct in permitting the desecration, as they have done, of the senseless clay of our brave countrymen.
-This morning were shot at 11 o'clock-after which the troops, shots were fired across or at the steamer fell in this order of April 20, last, will tains.
-In this only a few were success-were ordered to retire; and some hundreds of the corp vilost rabble and negroes, hired for that this vessel was well known to then, have Oh, the very remembrance of the sight is steamer on the high seas, at their pleasure!
+This morning were shot at 11 o'clock-after which the troops, shots were fired across, or at, the steamer Falbodies, mutilating their limbs, tearing out their she was detained and overhauled by these eyes, cutting off their noses and fingers, and Spanish officers, who, upon returning to their wretches brought to the city on sticks, and prevaled the palace.
+Which they had detained an American mail Oh, the very remembrance of the sight is steamer on the high seas, at their pleasure l frightful supposed it possible-conduct themselves at vation, in the wild intricacies of a forest. such an awful moment with the fortitude these While in this position, the Spaniards, They died bravely, those gallant and unfortune mense number of troops, every attempt nate young men.
+When the moment of execution came, many, Colonel Crittenden and the only hope of his destruction consisted Captain Victor Kerr among them, refused to in his abandonment by his men, and that \NO." said the chivalrous Crittenden, "AN AMERICAN KNEELS ONLY TO HIS GOD, AND ALWAYS FACES HIS ENEMY."